kimpham54/rust-book-homework-kim/README.md

     println!("The value of x is: {x}");
 }
 ```

-This program first binds x to a value of 5.
-Then it creates a new variable x by repeating let x =, taking the original value and adding 1 so the value of x is then 6.
-Then, within an inner scope created with the curly brackets, the third let statement also shadows x and creates a new variable, multiplying the previous value by 2 to give x a value of 12.
-When that scope is over, the inner shadowing ends and x returns to being 6.
-When we run this program, it will output the following:
+inner scope let statement shadows x and creates new variable value of x is 12. however when scope is over, inner shadowing ends and x returns to being 6.

+output:

 ```
 $ cargo run